 - Design or engineer filtration systems that reduce harmful emissions.

-Qualities of an Aerospace Engineer
+Aerospace Engineer Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.